Fraud Blocker Psychometric Testing Services - ECCSA

 4. Ensure a reliable internet connection.

-5. Log in with plenty of time, close all other windows, and maximize the test window.
+5. Log in with plenty of time, close all other windows, and maximise the test window.

 6. Read the instructions carefully and complete any practice questions before starting the actual test.